 Role of ABCMO

-The American Board of Certification in Medical Optometry, a nonprofit, is the only recognized specialty board in optometry at this time although additional specialty boards will be established since 20% of optometry graduates enter specialty residencies.
+The American Board of Certification in Medical Optometry is the only recognized specialty board in optometry at this time although additional specialty boards will be established since 20% of optometry graduates enter specialty residencies.

 (1) At this time chiropractors are credentialed at only Level 1.